The Lord of the Rings: The Rings of Power season 1: Writing

-One of the Tolkien quotes that the writers' room discussed was a line from The Lord of the Rings where Galadriel says "I know [the Dark Lord Sauron's] mind, and he gropes ever to know mine".
-They inferred that the two characters could have met before and wanted to explore that idea.
-Believing this could only happen if Sauron was in disguise, something that he is known to do in Tolkien's writings, the showrunners saw an opportunity to have Sauron deceive the audience in the same way that he deceives the other characters.
-They decided not to use his "Annatar" disguise from the books so Tolkien fans could be surprised as well, and instead created a new disguise: the human "Halbrand".
-His dialogue includes repurposed lines that Tolkien wrote for Galadriel.
-The writers gave his other lines double meaning, so the audience could still learn about Sauron's true character during the season.
-McKay said hiding Sauron until the finale meant they were not rushing into focusing on his evilness, and could begin the series by introducing the Second Age and its heroic characters.
+One of the Tolkien quotes discussed by the writers was a line from The Lord of the Rings where Galadriel says "I know [the Dark Lord Sauron's] mind, and he gropes ever to know mine".
+They inferred that the two could have met and wanted to explore that.
+Believing it could only happen if Sauron was in disguise, which he often is in Tolkien's writings, the showrunners saw an opportunity to have Sauron deceive the audience in the same way that he deceives other characters.
+They created a new disguise, the human "Halbrand", instead of using his "Annatar" disguise from the books, and hoped Tolkien fans could be surprised as well.
+McKay said hiding Sauron until the finale meant they were not rushing to focus on his evilness, and could begin the series by introducing the Second Age and its heroic characters.

 The writers condensed Tolkien's Second Age timeline from thousands of years to a short period of time.
 This allowed major human characters from later in the timeline to be introduced in the season, including Isildur and others from Númenor.
-The showrunners said visiting Númenor, a kingdom of Men that is destroyed near the end of the Second Age, was one of the key reasons for making a series set in this part of Tolkien's history.
+The showrunners said visiting Númenor, a kingdom of Men that is destroyed near the end of the Second Age, was one of the key reasons for making a Second Age series.
 The season uses a vision of the future to reveal that Númenor will eventually be destroyed.
 This was done so all viewers would be aware of the tragic ending that is coming, similar to the film Titanic (1997).